Internet-Draft Mission AuthZEN August 2026

 The denial-reason identifiers and any contributing_constraints are a decision oracle: an agent can probe them to map authority it does not hold.
 The PEP SHOULD minimize the denial detail it relays to the agent; a generic refusal suffices to stop the action, and the full reason and contributing constraints belong in evidence, not in the agent-facing response.
 To bound probing through the request loop, deployments SHOULD rate-limit access requests per Mission and surface request provenance to Approvers, so a compromised agent driving repeated requestable denials is visible to the humans adjudicating them.

-The PDP endpoint and the audit channels carrying Decision Evidence and Execution Evidence MUST be served over TLS 1.2 or later (TLS 1.3 RECOMMENDED).
+The PDP endpoint MUST be served over TLS 1.2 or later (TLS 1.3 RECOMMENDED).
 PEP-to-PDP authentication MUST be mutual, satisfying the integrity and mutual-authentication requirement the runtime profile places on the PEP-PDP channel ([I-D.draft-mcguinness-mission-runtime]).
-Evidence at rest MUST be encrypted per the deployment's data-protection posture.
+Evidence transport and storage requirements are the runtime evidence companion's ([I-D.draft-mcguinness-mission-runtime-evidence]).

 This document requests the following IANA actions.